stefandirnstorfer/paramoji/doc/faces.md

 What it does however contribute is compromise that might strike the right balance between psychological precision, emotional variety and graphical simplicity.

-* Model dimensions
+# The parametric emoticon

+Only express emotional attributes
+No physiological properties: age, gender, race Inspired by established emotional dimensions
+Graphical simplicity with linear displacements Linearity is, of course, not a strict requirement, but in the absence of an objective scale a welcome guidance

+Base emoticon

-The circumflex model
+## The circumflex model

+Valence and arousal
+Linearly displaces all control points
+Additionally combinable with all subsequent dimensions

+Matrix

-Control
+## Control

-Contempt
+## Contempt

-Expression
+## Expression

+Pseudo dimension

-# The visualization
+## The visualization code

 The graphics of the presented facial expression is defined in SVG and Javascript computer language that can be understood by any modern web browser.

 The coordinates and angles all derive linearly from input parameters defined above.

-Hence, every coordinate of the face is defined by up to 6 numbers defining the default position and a displacement that is proportional to the input parameters.
+Hence, every coordinate of the face is defined by 6 numbers defining the default position and a displacement that is proportional to the input parameters.

 This simplicity allows for a rational interpretation of the face, as each emotional dimension has a clear and independent geometric effect.
 Yet, the emotional state conveyed by each of the faces creates surprising new qualities as those features are combined.

-Basis images
+# Encoding efficiency

 # Conclusion